pism/pism/examples/jako/README.md

     $ ncdump -h gr1km.nc                   # view metadata
     $ ncview gr1km.nc                      # view fields

-Note specifically that there are thermodynamical spun-up variables (`enthalpy`,`bmelt`,`bwat`) and boundary values for the sliding velocity in the regional model (`u_ssa_bc`,`v_ssa_bc`) in the boundary condition file `g5km_bc.nc` extracted from the whole ice sheet model result.
+Note specifically that the boundary condition file `g5km_bc.nc` contains thermodynamical spun-up variables (`enthalpy`,`bmelt`,`bwat`) and boundary values for the sliding velocity in the regional model (`u_ssa_bc`,`v_ssa_bc`).
+These have been extracted from the whole ice sheet model result.

-None of the above is specific to Jakobshavn, but of course it is specific to the Greenland ice sheet.
+None of the above is specific to Jakobshavn, though all are specific to the Greenland ice sheet.
 If your goal is to build a regional model of another outlet glacier in Greenland, then you can use `preprocess.sh` immediately.
 Note, however, that the SeaRISE 1 km data set only has updated, high resolution